Math classroom decoration ideas

 In this post are ideas for decorating your math classroom to make it a welcoming and helpful space for your students.
 I include links to posters to boost math confidence and math word walls to support math vocabulary.
 There are ideas here for decorating elementary, middle and high school math classrooms.

-I've written a lot about the benefits I've seen come from hanging student work and math reference materials.
-But I didn't always have my classroom walls covered.
+I've written a lot about the benefits I've seen come from hanging student work and math word walls.
+But I didn't always have my classroom bulletin boards covered.
 It wasn't until a few years after my first year teaching that I started decorating my classroom.
 Here's a photo of one of the first anchor charts I made for my students-- a poster for the Quadratic Formula.

 hand-drawn Quadratic Formula anchor chart, since replaced with a printed version